JawwadSeemanta/HumanAid/README.md

  - Easily share the exact location of the incident.
 Also show the route from the responder in the google map.
  - Easily share the photo of the incident
  - Get reward point for every successful quick reporting.

+Known Bug:
+ - As the location is collected by getLastLocation(), sometimes there may not be a cached location available.
+This returns null location object.
+To workaround, open Google Maps Android Application, get current location, then collect location from the HumanAid app.